|Copa Libertadores 1971|

 SS: Pedro Cea (Uruguay)

-Cea was a part of Uruguay's championship winning team at the 1923 and 1924 South American Championship.
+Cea was a part of Uruguay's winning team at the 1923 and 1924 South American Championship.
 He won gold medals at both the 1924 and 1928 Summer Olympics.
 He was Uruguay's leading goalscorer in the 1930 World Cup.
-He scored the crucial equalising goal in the World Cup final against Argentina, levelling the score to 2–2 in the 57th minute; Uruguay went on to win 4–2.
+He scored the crucial equalising goal in the World Cup final against Argentina; Uruguay went on to win 4–2.
 At club level, he played for Nacional, where he won several Uruguayan Championships.

 ST: Luis Artime (Argentina)

-Artime started his career at Club Atlético Atlanta, but better known for his career with River Plate where he became the top scorer in Argentina on three occasions and Independiente where he helped the team to win the Nacional 1967, he was also topscorer in the tournament.
-With Nacional of Uruguay, he helped the team to win the Copa Libertadores in 1971.
-He also played Palmeiras and Fluminense in Brazil.
+Artime started his career at Club Atlético Atlanta, but better known for his career with River Plate where he became the top scorer in Argentina on three occasions and Independiente where he helped the team to win the Nacional in 1967.
+With Nacional of Uruguay, he won the Copa Libertadores in 1971.
 For Argentina, he scored 24 goals in 25 games.
 He played at the 1966 World Cup and at the South American Championship 1967, where he was the top goalscorer.

 ST: Héctor Castro (Uruguay)